AVOID SELLER LIABILITIES

 The insurance and settlement fees associated with Blackburn Law Firm and Old Republic Title Insurance Company are about the same cost as using a title agent who is not a lawyer.
 Insurance premiums vary based upon coverage required and sale price of the property and are standard according to Florida Statutes.
 Some fees, such as the closing fee and lender’s title insurance, are customarily paid by the buyer in the contract.
 Other fees are paid by the seller.
 Blackburn Law Firm will provide you with an estimated closing statement, disclosing fees and approximated gross amount due to you at closing.

-Settlement or Closing Services: Settlement is the formal process that accomplishes the transfer of ownership.
+Settlement is the formal process that accomplishes the transfer of ownership.
 At settlement, the parties execute the various documents necessary to meet their obligations under the contract.
 All parties should be present, usually in the office on First Avenue North.
 Blackburn Law Firm will handle the financial accounting and explain all documents to buyers and sellers at the closing.
 The Firm will receive and disburse funds among the buyer, seller, new and old lenders, surveyor, termite inspector, title insurance company, and homeowner’s or condominium association.
 After settlement, the Deed will be recorded in the city or county land records.